 BUGGS offers numerous courses where the public can engage directly with hands-on biotechnology activities.
 Courses involve short lectures interspersed with hands-on lab experiments.

 What is that peculiar bug chilling out on my plant called?
 I planted tomatoes, but not this other plant.
 What is that?
 A colorful bird loves to stop by my bird feeder.
 I wonder what my new friend’s name is?
-This little animal visited my backyard searching for food.
-Is that a, hmmmm?
+If you answered yes to any (or all) of these questions, CNC is your chance to find some answers and to contribute to science while doing that.

 This class taught the fundamental techniques of molecular biology (PCR, restriction digest, ligation, and transformation) by cloning a regulated version of the holin gene which can then be activated to destroy bacteria.